 Any Fort Collins massage technique or combination of techniques used in a constant flow to create and facilitate the relaxation response.

-We offer special add-on 15 minute essential oil protocols to support any 30, 60, or 90 minute Lymph Drainage Therapy, Therapeutic Massage, or Lymph Massage Session.
+We offer special add-on 15 minute essential oil protocols to support any 30, 60, or 90 minute session and also offer protocols integrated into any Lymph Drainage Therapy, Therapeutic Massage, or Lymph Massage Session, and energy healing session.
 Please click here for more details on our Lymphatic Essential Oil Protocol, Anti-Inflammatory Essential Oil Protocol, and/or Infection Recovery Essential Oil Protocol.